fundevogel/pcbis2pdf/README.md

 ## Why
 In the future, this script should automatize the generation of our [list of recommendations](https://fundevogel.de/en/recommendations) (~ 100 books), which gets published biannually.
 For now, it gathers information (caching them locally), downloads book covers (from the [German National Library](https://www.dnb.de/EN/Home/home_node.html)) and exports everything back to CSV.
-From there, you might want to pass you results to the [DTP](https://en.wikipedia.org/wiki/Desktop_publishing) software of your choice (eg, [Scribus](https://www.scribus.net), [QuarkXPress](http://www.quark.com/Products/QuarkXPress/), etc).
+From there, you might want to pass you results to the [DTP](https://en.wikipedia.org/wiki/Desktop_publishing) software of your choice (eg [InDesign](https://www.adobe.com/products/indesign.html), [Scribus](https://www.scribus.net), [QuarkXPress](http://www.quark.com/Products/QuarkXPress/) and others).

 ## How